Difference Between Modem, Router and Switch, Explained

 In the computer networking world, the three most ubiquitous pieces of equipment are modems, routers, and switches.
 These are used everywhere from the datacenter hosting Google to the internet connection in your own home.
-However, despite how important these three pieces of equipment are, many people are completely oblivious as to what each piece of equipment does, so in this article, we’ll attempt to explain the difference between each piece of equipment and how it all fits in your home network.
+However, despite how important these three pieces of equipment are, many people are completely oblivious as to what each piece of equipment does, so in this article, we’ll attempt to clarify the difference between the modem, router and switch, and how it all fits in your home network.

 What is a Modem?